Data Will Be Oil For Robot Cars So These Humans Are Hoarding It Now

 Related: Self-Driving Cars Must Earn Our Trust, Says Intel’s Autonomous Chief

-“As a benchmark, Waymo’s cars just tipped three millions miles after seven years,” he adds.
-“Our system logged data at a rate fifty times faster.”
+“As a benchmark, Waymo’s cars just tipped 3 million miles after seven years,” he adds.
+“Our system logged data at a rate 50 times faster.”
 (For what it’s worth, Waymo is doubling down on the sensor approach through its secretive “Carcraft” project where engineers are training test vehicles to deal with particularly difficult situations on a test track in California’s Central Valley.)

 Dash is competing in a crowded marketplace, though it remains to be seen whether competitors like Automatic, recently purchased by SiriusXM for over $100m, will shift their focus from consumers to constructing a platform as Edis has.
 (Recently, in a bid to counter-balance Uber’s well-capitalized autonomous efforts and foster its own, Lyft announced it would offer Google’s robot car researchers some of its driver data.)

 Another well-funded startup, otonomo, has made inroads with auto manufacturers interested in harnessing the firehose of data created by passenger vehicles.
-Modern vehicles already generate upwards of 25 gigabytes of data every hourand Americans spend an average of 290 hours behind the wheel every year; parsing that massive influx of information is where otonomo has found considerable opportunity.
+Modern vehicles already generate upward of 25 gigabytes of data every hour and Americans spend an average of 290 hours behind the wheel every year; parsing that massive influx of information is where otonomo has found considerable opportunity.

 “Until today, connectivity was a pain for OEMs,” says Yael Rivkind, partnerships manager at otonomo.
 “They invested in installing a modem, data transmission, and storage.
-Our platform lets OEMs capitalize on previous connectivity investments and unlock a new sources of recurring revenue from data-enabled services.”
+Our platform lets OEMs capitalize on previous connectivity investments and unlock a new source of recurring revenue from data-enabled services.”

 Already some manufacturers are leveraging built-in telematics technology—General Motors’ OnStar has been around for two decades, Hyundai’s Blue Link launched in 2014—and telecoms have spent big as well.
 Last year, Verizon spent $2.4b to acquire Fleetmatics in a move to carve out a significant piece of the connected car landscape for itself.
-Firms from across the map are well aware of the gold rush as stake: A study by Navigant Research projects the consumer market for telematics-equipped vehicles to grow from 100 million to 450 million by 2025.
+Firms from across the map are well aware of the gold rush at stake: A study by Navigant Research projects the consumer market for telematics-equipped vehicles to grow from 100 million to 450 million by 2025.

 Alternate Routes: Open And Closed